Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Background and definition of the proposed numerical method

-The increased performance of the deep learning approach \eqref{eq:elem_diff} can be seen in figure \ref{fig: gd comparison} which compares the proposed method to the gradient descent algorithm.
-This figure indicates that the deep learning approach converges towards a significantly better solution than gradient descent. {\textwidth=0.8\textwidth
+The increased performance of the deep learning approach \eqref{eq:elem_diff} can be seen in figure \ref{fig: gd comparison}, which compares the proposed method to the gradient descent algorithm.
+This figure indicates that the deep learning approach converges towards a significantly better solution than gradient descent.
+A preliminary implementation of this approach and a proof of concept was presented in \cite{riseth2021}. {\textwidth=0.8\textwidth